rickspencer3/L293DHowTo/README.md

 ![Useful diagram](https://i2.wp.com/robotin.net/wp-content/uploads/2011/07/L293D-pin-out.gif)

+However, I had to piece together information from many sources before I could get a very clear idea of how the chip is intended to be used.

 Note the direction on which the pins are numbered.
 The functionality and relationship of each pin is not always very clear.
 Refer to the number photo below.

 ![The notch is the "front"](Photos/orientation.jpg)